andsor/pypercolate/docs/percolation-theory.rst

 \infty} P(\varrho, L)` is the typical *order parameter* of the percolation transition.

-The cluster number distribution typically is of the form
+The cluster size distribution typically is of the form

 .. math::